jxxcarlson/blockParser/README.md

   parse : Array String -> Tree AugmentedBlock parse = blockParse >> Tree.map inlineParse
 ```
+The system described here is configurable.
+The language
+definitino is contained in a single moodule.
+Changing it changes the language definition (section 4).

 As discussed in `./docs/PARSE.md`, the parser is *injective*,
 meaning that the source can be recovered verbatim from the